ML-7641-Fall-2022/RoboChef/README.md

 | rmse | 1.210064 | 1.293538 |
 | mae  | 0.731275 | 0.649197 |

 While SVD does better in terms of RMSE, NMF does better in terms of MAE.
-A possible hypothesis behind this might be that since there are only positive entries with NMF
+A possible hypothesis behind this might be that since there are only positive entries with NMF, the latent factors created only have a additive effect on the rating and not negative.

 Our tuned hyperparameters are as follows: